v12technology/fluxtion/README.md

 We generate code and not byte code for three reasons:
 * Most costs are in maintenance which is easier and faster if the code is accessible
-* Support for multiple is built in, and these may only process source files
+* Multiple target languages are supported, not solely Java
-* Fluxtion supports complex constructs, such as recursive compilation, that would be difficult and error prone in byte code
+* Fluxtion supports complex constructs, such as recursive compilation, that would be difficult to develop in byte code alone

+A maven plugin is provided that integrates Fluxtion generator into a standard developer build process.

 This README is a work in progress and will be updating regularly